cstaelen/deployer-wp-recipes/README.md

 Upload your WP database : `dep db:push prod`
 Download your WP database : `dep db:pull prod`
-Sync WP uploads with rsync : `dep uploads:sync prod` Upload your local copy of WP uploads with rsync : `dep uploads:push prod`
+Pull WP uploads with rsync : `dep uploads:pull prod` Push WP uploads with rsync : `dep uploads:push prod` Upload your local copy of WP uploads with rsync : `dep uploads:push prod`

 You can also use those rules below in your `deploy.php` file to compile and deploy assets and cleanup some useless files on your staging/production server :